nn-ninja/n-brace/README.md

 3. `cd obsidian-3d-graph && bun install && bun run dev`
 4. there you go 🎉

-for release, just run `bun release`
+for release, just run `bun release` to release patch.
+You can also add `--minor` or `--major` to change update version.

 ## Note